 Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

-As required under the Toxic Substances Control Act (TSCA), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA is proposing for public comment a rule to reduce exposures to certain chemicals that are persistent, bioaccumulative and toxic (PBT).
-These chemicals build up in the environment over time and can therefore have potential risks for exposed populations including the general population, consumers and commercial uses, susceptible subpopulations (such as workers, subsistence fishers, tribes and children).
-Comments on the proposed rule must be submitted on or before October 28, 2019 to docket EPA-HQ-OPPT-2019-0080.
-A final rule must be promulgated no later than 18 months after the proposed rule.
+As required under the Toxic Substances Control Act (TSCA), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA issued five final rules on January 6, 2021, to reduce exposures to certain chemicals that are persistent, bioaccumulative and toxic (PBT).
+These chemicals build up in the environment over time and can therefore have potential risks for exposed populations, including the general population, consumers and commercial users, and susceptible subpopulations (such as workers, subsistence fishers, tribes and children).

 On this page:

-- Uses and proposed risk management for five PBT chemicals under TSCA section 6(h)
+- Uses and risk management for five PBT chemicals under TSCA section 6(h)

 - Decabromodiphenyl ether (DecaBDE)